-2018 Say-on-Pay Advisory Vote on Executive Compensation and Stockholder Engagement
+2019 Say-on-Pay advisory vote on executive compensation and stockholder engagement

-Each year, BHGE submits our executive compensation program to our stockholders for a "say-on-pay" advisory vote, the results of which are considered when determining compensation practices.
-In 2018, BHGE's compensation program and policies received the support of 98% of the total votes cast at our annual meeting.
+Each year, Baker Hughes submits our executive compensation program to our stockholders for a "say-on-pay" advisory vote, the results of which are considered when determining compensation practices.
+In 2019, Baker Hughes' compensation program and policies received the support of 96.5% of the total votes cast at our Annual Meeting.
 While the say-on-pay vote is advisory and not binding on the Company, the Compensation Committee strongly values the opinions of our stockholders as expressed in the say-on-pay outcome.
 The Compensation Committee believes that the approval in the stockholder vote demonstrates a strong alignment with our stockholders' interests.

 Engagement with our stockholders is very important to us.
-Even with substantial support of our executive compensation program, in 2018, members of the executive management team reached out to institutional stockholders representing greater than 50% of our public stockholders to discuss the BHGE governance structure and key executive compensation practices and listen to their feedback and priorities.
-An independent director participated in our engagement when requested and the feedback from stockholder engagement was discussed with the Compensation Committee.
+Even with substantial support of our executive compensation program, in 2019, members of the executive management team reached out to institutional stockholders representing greater than 50% of our public stockholders to discuss the Baker Hughes governance structure and key executive compensation practices and listen to their feedback and priorities.
+An Independent Director participated in our engagement when requested and the feedback from stockholder engagement was discussed with the Compensation Committee.
 We believe that by engaging with our stockholders, we can further align our compensation objectives with stockholders' long-term interests.

-Background and Market Context
+Background and market context

-BHGE is a world-leading fullstream provider of integrated oilfield products, services and digital solutions.
+Baker Hughes is a world-leading fullstream provider of integrated oilfield products, services and digital solutions.
 We set out to be the partner of choice to oil and gas customers by offering high technology solutions across the value chain, aimed at increasing productivity.